leavesturninsideyou/linked-list/README.md

 # linked-list

 This project contains a singly linked list, a common data structure.
-By default, there are three nodes.

 You will need Node.js installed globally to run these files.